gocircuit/circuit/README.md

 ![A circuit-managed cloud.](https://raw.githubusercontent.com/gocircuit/circuit/master/misc/img/header.png)

-The circuit is a tiny server process which runs instances on a cluster of machines to form a network, which enables distributed process orchestration and synchronization from any one machine.
+The circuit is a tiny server process which runs instances on a cluster of machines to form an efficient, churn-resilient network, which enables distributed process orchestration and synchronization from any one machine.

 Some of the target applications of the circuit are:

 * Automatic dynamic orchestration of complex compute pipelines, as in numerical computation, for instance
-* Packaging and distribution of universal distributed binaries
+* Packaging and distribution of universal distributed binaries that can self-organize into complex cloud apps
 * Incremental automation of small and large OPS engineering workflows

 Dive straight into it with the [Quick Start](https://docs.google.com/presentation/d/1x6ZqTg6AeVHMGh1ug1oqGZ9kYFLoorjRhDlTs7ytj3o/edit?usp=sharing) slide deck.